JohnSegar/wdi-project-2/README.md

 #WEDDIT
 ######An app for people organising their weddings where all the guests can see information about the big day, and also upload pictures and comments to the same place.
+The 'owner' of the wedding can send emails out to anyone they want to

 ![Screenshot 1](http://i.imgur.com/qBGATmU.png)